lcampbe79/nasa-photo-of-the-day/src/Notes.md

-setData(response.data) is thehook state, saves the data from the console.log(response)
+setData(response.data) -- is the hook state/function, sets the value of data in the console.log(response)

 <Card